Skip to main content

 This article is for informational purposes only and does not constitute financial advice.
 Gold investments can fall as well as rise in value.
 Past performance is not indicative of future results.
 Analyst forecasts are speculative and have a poor historical track record of accuracy.
 Consider consulting a qualified financial advisor before making any investment decisions.

-Bottom line: Gold is still up roughly 42% year-on-year, but the “one-way trade” narrative is over.
-Volatility is back.
-UK investors should read the current sections below with this context in mind.
+Bottom line: Gold is still up roughly 35% year-on-year, but the “one-way trade” narrative is firmly over.
+Volatility is the theme of 2026 so far.
+UK investors should read the sections below with that context in mind.

 Spot gold (USD/oz)